End-to-end delivery of Multichannel content for Life Sciences

-Initially, the promise of the multichannel went like that: a lot of somehow connected content through different channels will make CX engagement rates go high, loyalty levels rise up, everyone’s happy.
+Initially, the promise of the multichannel went like that: a lot of somehow modular content through different channels will make CX engagement rates go high, loyalty levels rise up, everyone’s happy.
 The concept itself is great, it makes perfect sense for the digitally saturated environment of pharma marketing, but something doesn’t match up quite yet.
 Something has been different with multichannel this year, but no one seems to be able to pinpoint exactly what it is…

 Here’s the deal: the multichannel concept has been developed and accepted much earlier than the mindset shift towards and about content has occurred.
 But don’t blame the player, blame the game, right?
 There’s an overarching need for the gap occurring between the multichannel and the content around it to be eliminated.
 So what’s the way to do it?
 In order to find it, we will first have to look right into the root of the issue.
 Let’s get started!